-With the power to communicate and implement ideas, policies, and cultural and behavioural change in organisations, managers play an integral part in fulfilling an organisation’s CSR objectives once they are defined.
+With the power to communicate and implement ideas, policies, and cultural and behavioral change in organizations, managers play an integral part in fulfilling an organization’s CSR objectives once they are defined.

-Beyond organising the occasional community service activity, managers can use their organisation’s CSR philosophy during partner selection, when developing brand ideas, and in HR practices.
+Beyond organizing the occasional community service activity, managers can use their organization’s CSR philosophy during partner selection, when developing brand ideas, and in HR practices.

-Even at the recruitment stage CSR impacts job seeker decisions.
-Twenty years ago issues such as human rights records, environmental policies and levels of community involvement wouldn’t have affected job seekers decisions as they do today.
-CSR is proving to be good not only for branding, publicity and the bottom line, but it can also be a valuable recruiting tool as these statistics demonstrate:
+Even at the recruitment stage, CSR impacts job seeker decisions.
+Twenty years ago, issues such as human rights records, environmental policies, and levels of community involvement wouldn’t have affected job seeker decisions as they do today.
+CSR is proving to be good not only for branding, publicity, and the bottom line, but it can also be a valuable recruiting tool, as these statistics demonstrate:

 In a survey conducted by the Conference Board of Canada in 2000, 71% of employees want to work for companies that commit to social and community concerns.
 Furthermore, GlobeScan conducted an international survey in 2002 which showed that eight in ten people who worked for a large company felt greater motivation and loyalty towards their jobs and companies the more socially responsible their employers were.

-Organisations are coming to realise the bottom-line benefits of integrating CSR into their businesses.
-CSR initiatives can boost good image, publicity and media value for firms.
+Organizations are coming to realize the bottom-line benefits of integrating CSR into their businesses.
+CSR initiatives can boost good image, publicity, and media value for firms.
 They also promote sensitivity to social issues and serve as opportunities to address misconceptions and help gauge the level of brand awareness.
 As awareness increases, so do standards of quality and sustainability.